What are cookies?

 What types of cookies do we use?

 Our website uses Google Analytics, one of the most widespread and trusted analytics solutions on the internet to help us understand how you use the website and how we can improve your experience.
-These cookies can track things like how long you spend on the website and the pages you visit so that we can optimize the site and continue producing content.
-See www.google.com/analytics/learn/privacy.html for more information about Google Analytics cookies.
+These cookies can track things like how long you spend on the website and the pages you visit so that we can optimize the site and continue producing content. ‘_ga’ is the main cookie used by Google Analytics. ‘_ga’ enables a service to distinguish one user from another and lasts for 2 years.
+It’s used by any site that implements Google Analytics, including Google services.

 You can change the settings of your web browser so that your computer warns you every time a cookie is sent or to disable all cookies.
 Each browser is a little different, so check your browser’s “help menu” for the correct way to change your cookies.
 However, if you disable cookies, you will not be able to access many features that may make browsing our website and using our services smoother, and some of our services may not work properly or at all.
 For example, if you disable cookies, you will not be able to log in to your user account.